embedded-mas/embedded-mas-applications/autonomous-car/2nd-generation/arduino/LF_2W/README.md

 ---

 ## Communication and Integration
-The robot uses the `Communication` object to exchange **beliefs** representing its state and actions with an external system.
+The robot uses the `Communication` object to exchange **perceptions** representing its state and actions with an external system.
 This suggests integration with a **BDI-style agent framework**, where high-level decision-making (e.g., route selection at intersections) is delegated to an external deliberative agent, while the Arduino executes low-level reactive control.

 ---